Engagement with Local, National and International Communities

 - Junior Languages Olympics (in collaboration with Park House Academy and local feeder primary schools)

-- Year 4 & Year 5 Maths Challenges (involving local feeder primary schools)
+- Year 4 & Year 5 Maths Challenges (involving local schools)

 - Year 5 residential trip to Normandy, France